djangbahevans/parc-solution/README.md

 ## Task 3

-Include a brief description of your approach to the solution (*This should be only 3-5 sentences*)
+The navigation stack is used to run the robot to the unmapped cluttered space.

-Write the command required to run your solution.
-Should be in this format: <br>
+To run the solution, run the following command (goal_x and goal_y are the coordinate goal, assumed to be -2.0 and 10.9 respectively if not provided): <br>
-` roslaunch parc-solution task3_solution.launch `
+` roslaunch parc-solution task3_solution.launch goal_x:=<goal_x> goal_y:=<goal_y> `

 ## Challenges Faced